foliea/dotfiles/README.md

 make clean
 ```

 > **Note:** The `clean` target is **not modular** and will attempt to remove all installed configuration files and related data.
-Use with caution, as it may erase files for all components (vim, fish, bash, etc.) regardless of which ones you installed.
+Use with caution, as it may erase files for all components (fish, bash, etc.) regardless of which ones you installed.

 ## Features